Physical (Social) Distancing

 Employees are allowed frequent breaks to wash their hands.
-Soap and water are available to all employees at the following location(s): 196 Public Restrooms, 50 Kitchenettes, and Food Prep Areas.
+Soap and water are available to all employees at the following location(s): public restrooms and kitchenettes that are open, and food prep areas.
 To find the locations of these offices, please see the campus map.

 Measures to Prevent Crowds from Gathering, to Encourage Appropriate Social Distancing, and to Prevent Unnecessary Contact

 APU has limited persons on campus at any one time, which allows for employees, students, and visitors to easily maintain at least a six-foot distance from one another at all practicable times.
 The campuses are closed with the exception of designated employees with essential duties and students who may be educated in person consistent with applicable public agency health orders and guidance.

 Posted signage has been placed at the following locations where employees with essential roles or students might have business, in order to keep the six-foot distancing protocol: Student Health Center, Facilities Management, Mail Services, Azusa Print+Design, timekeeping areas, student housing areas with occupants, and IMT Support Center.

 Tape or other markings have been placed at least six feet apart in line areas and walkways for faculty, staff, or student areas, to include essential employees, at public entrances with signs directing persons to use the markings to maintain distance.